old books, old eyes, new readings

 Kazimir Malevich – Black Square (1915)

 Though formulated later, this is the kind of theorising that helps partially to explain works like Malevich’s Black Square (1st version 1915).
 Un-controversially considered a masterpiece – and one that I myself like a lot – it nevertheless seems to me a work that gains enormously from some kind of context, even if all that context is, is the knowledge that it is in fact a painting by an artist.
-‘Left to itself’, without any associations, if encountered ‘cold’, especially outside of a gallery, it might just as easily not be ‘art’ at all.
+‘Left to itself’, without any associations, if encountered ‘cold’, especially if it wasn’t in a gallery, it might just as easily not be ‘art’ at all.
 And while that isn’t a bad thing, a random black square encountered in one’s daily life doesn’t – depending of course on the individual who encounters it – have the intensity or pregnant quality that one can (repeat of previous caveat) feel standing in front of Malevich’s ‘Black Square’.
 But what Malevich does in his statement is to take the artist out of the art and anthropomorphise the art itself (“…it wants to have…”).
 This seems to me to negate – not unintentionally – what is meant by art at all.
 For myself, I prefer the German Expressionist Karl Schmidt-Rottluff’s statement which, while it doesn’t even slightly contradict the idea of purely abstract art, puts the artist at its centre, rather than treating art as a kind of self-creating phenomenon:

 Karl Schmidt-Rottluff, Landscape (1910)